odan/slim4-skeleton/docs/console.md

 The [Jobby](https://github.com/jobbyphp/jobby) cron job manager allows you to define your command schedule within PHP itself.
-When using the scheduler, only a single crontab entry is needed on your server.
+When using the scheduler, only a single [crontab](https://help.ubuntu.com/community/CronHowto) entry is needed on your server.

-To install Jobby, please follows the [installation](https://github.com/jobbyphp/jobby#getting-started) instructions.
+To install Jobby, please follow the [installation](https://github.com/jobbyphp/jobby#getting-started) instructions.

 Create a new file: `bin/jobby.php`